vinnydiehl/nds_toolkit/README.md

 If you're using Pacman/Portage/whatever, you know enough to be able to find GCC and wxWidgets on your own.

-The NDS Hacking Kit is written in C++ using wxWidgets 2.8.12.
+The NDS Toolkit is written in C++ using wxWidgets 2.8.12.
 If your compiler is having trouble finding the wxWidgets library and you know that you have it installed, check that there is output for the following commands: